VlachosGroup/lcnn/README.md

 [site2a] [site2b] [site2c] [site type] [occupation state if active site] ...
 ```
-- property value indicates the trained value.
+-  Property value indicates the trained value.
 It must start with #y=...
+-  Data points' cell must be a redefined lattice of the primitive cell.
 Example:
 ```
 #y=-1.209352